jolars/ProjectRoot.jl/docs/src/index.md

 It stops searching when it finds one of these files or when you reach the root of the file system.

-The `.here` file is just a file that allows you to manually specify the root of your project and its contents will be ignored.
+The `.projectroot` file is just a file that allows you to manually specify the root of your project and its contents will be ignored.

 If `@projectroot` is called from the REPL, it will instead simply return the current working directory (result of calling `pwd()`).